LangID: See primary language identifier.

-language code identifier (LCID): A 32-bit number that identifies the user interface human language dialect/variation supported by an application or client computer.
+language code identifier (LCID): A 32-bit number that identifies the user interface human language dialect or variation that is supported by an application or client computer.

 language identifier: See language code identifier (LCID).